Advice from a Los Angeles Employment Lawyer

 Wage and Hour Violations

 These include failing to pay minimum wage or overtime, manipulating timecards, and denying meal and rest breaks.
-Wage theft robs workers of billions per year.
-Labor laws protect employees.
+Wage theft robs workers of billions per year, and labor laws protect employees.

 Retaliation